Employee handbook section eight: educational benefits

 Educational Opportunities at Gettysburg College for Employees and their Spouses/Partners

 After one year of service, regular full-time employees and/or their spouses/domestic partners become eligible for tuition benefits at Gettysburg College.
-Up to four (4) courses may be taken a year for credit and/or audit.
-You will be admitted as a guest student.
-Please contact the Admissions Office for more details.
+Up to four (4) courses a year for credit may be taken a year for credit and/or audit.
+Employees who choose to audit courses and receive no course credit should complete the Audit Application and submit it to the Admissions Office for review and approval.
+This program is meant to support employees that are working towards their first bachelor’s degree.
+If you already have a bachelor’s degree, you may audit the course(s).

 Tuition Aid for Support Staff Outside Gettysburg College